Lexington, Massachusetts: Urbanization

 For decades after the Revolutionary War, Lexington grew modestly while remaining largely a farming community, providing Boston with much of its produce.
 Many of these farms became dense housing developments and subdivisions by the 1970s.
 One notable housing development was the Peacock Farm residential neighborhood.
 It was designed by architect Walter Pierce and was built between 1952 and 1958.
 As of 2012, the neighborhood was on the National Register of Historic Places.
 Lexington always had a bustling downtown area, which remains to this day.
 Lexington began to prosper, helped by its proximity to Boston, and having a rail line (originally the Lexington and West Cambridge Railroad, later the Boston and Maine Railroad) service its citizens and businesses, beginning in 1846 until 1981.
-In 1984, Due to the rapid urbanization that occurred in many other suburbs like Lexington, The MBTA proposed expanding the Red Line through Lexington, terminating in Bedford.
+In 1984, due to the rapid urbanization that occurred in many other suburbs like Lexington, the MBTA proposed expanding the Red Line through Lexington, terminating in Bedford.
 Despite Lexington and Bedford being on board with the idea, Arlington residents lobbied against the plan and it was shot down by the Board of Selectmen.

 Lexington, as well as many of the towns along the Route 128 corridor, experienced a jump in population in the 1960s and 1970s, due to the high-tech boom.
-In the 21st Century, major companies such as Takeda Pharmaceutical Company and BAE Systems have operations within the city limits.
+In the 21st Century, major companies such as Novo Nordisk, Takeda Pharmaceutical Company and BAE Systems have operations within the city limits.
 The urbanization and massive job growth resulted in soaring property values, and the school system becoming nationally recognized for its excellence.
 The town participates in the METCO program, which buses minority students from Boston to suburban towns to receive better educational opportunities than those available to them in the Boston Public Schools.

 Lexington was the Cold War location of the USAF "Experimental SAGE Subsector" for testing a developmental prototype IBM computer, which that arrived in July 1955 for development of a computerized "national air defense network" (the namesake "Lexington Discrimination System" for incoming ICBM warheads was developed in the late 1960s).